Frances has many years' experience writing about exhibitions in art galleries and museums.

 Queen Victoria's Palace: The Story Revealed

-The Royal Collection Trust presents Queen Victoria’s Palace.
-Marking 200 years since the birth of Queen Victoria, this stunning exhibition tells the fascinating story of how the young queen transformed an unloved royal residence into the beautiful treasure-filled palace we know today.
+In 2019 The Royal Collection Trust presented Queen Victoria’s Palace.
+Marking 200 years since the birth of Queen Victoria, this stunning exhibition told the fascinating story of how the young queen transformed an unloved royal residence into the beautiful treasure-filled palace we know today.

-Through carefully chosen items from the Royal Collection, visitors discover how Victoria transformed Buckingham Palace into a family home, the headquarters of the Monarchy, and a focal point for national celebrations.
+Through carefully chosen items from the Royal Collection, visitors discovered how Victoria transformed Buckingham Palace into a family home, the headquarters of the Monarchy, and a focal point for national celebrations.

 No Fit Place for a Queen to Live